nicoleyimessier/VideoEffects/README.md

 C++ and glsl code that manipulates video textures to create a glitch effect.

-These classes were used for two different outputs:
+These classes can be used for two different use cases:
-* created a tool for designers to manipulate different videos, showing each filter pass hooked up to a variable sliders
+* create a tool to manipulate different videos, showing each filter pass hooked up to a variable sliders; useful for visual prototyping
-* code was used in final software to create generative video effects
+* use in software for generative video effects

 ![Tool](https://github.com/nicoleyimessier/VideoEffects/blob/master/documentation/imgs/tools.png)